Flying20/Flying20.github.io/README.md

 ## Project Name

 Made this to become more familiar with GitHub.
+And with creating a website.

 Link to the website: https://flying20.github.io/